Skip to main content

 Overview

-Iberis saxatilis is a compact, evergreen subshrub in the Brassicaceae family, growing 3–6 inches (8–15 cm) tall and 8–12 inches (20–30 cm) wide, forming a dense, low mound of dark green, fleshy, linear leaves 0.3–0.75 inch (8–18 mm) long.
-Stems are woody at the base, becoming herbaceous towards the tips.
-Flowers are small, white, four-petalled, 0.3 inch (8 mm) across, arranged in dense, flat-topped corymbs 1–1.5 inches (2.5–4 cm) across that nearly obscure the foliage at peak bloom.
-The outer two petals of each flower are larger than the inner two — a characteristic of the genus Iberis that distinguishes it from other crucifer genera.
+Iberis saxatilis is a compact evergreen subshrub in the family Brassicaceae growing 3-6 inches (8-15 cm) tall and 8-12 inches (20-30 cm) wide, forming a dense low mound of dark green fleshy linear leaves 0.3-0.75 inch (8-18 mm) long.
+Stems are woody at the base and herbaceous toward the tips.
+Flowers are small, white, four-petaled, 0.3 inch (8 mm) across, arranged in dense flat-topped corymbs 1-1.5 inches (2.5-4 cm) across that nearly obscure the foliage at peak bloom.
+The outer two petals of each flower are larger than the inner two, a character of the genus Iberis that separates it from other crucifer genera.
 After flowering, the corymbs elongate slightly as siliculate seed pods develop.
-Native to rocky, calcareous habitats in the mountains of southern Europe, where it grows on limestone cliffs, scree, and rocky outcrops at 3,000–8,000 feet (900–2,400 m).
-Among the smallest and most compact of the perennial candytufts — significantly smaller than the commonly grown I. sempervirens.
+The species is native to rocky calcareous habitats in the mountains of southern Europe, where it grows on limestone cliffs, scree, and rocky outcrops at 3,000-8,000 feet (900-2,400 m).
+The species is the smallest perennial candytuft in cultivation at 3-6 inches tall, considerably smaller than I. sempervirens at 6-12 inches.
 Tolerates drought, heat, and alkaline soil.
 Does not tolerate waterlogged conditions or heavy clay.
-Long-lived for a subshrub — plants persist 8–15 years in well-drained sites.
+Long-lived for a subshrub: plants persist 8-15 years in well-drained sites.

 Native Range

 Iberis saxatilis is native to the mountains of southern Europe, from the Pyrenees through the Alps, Apennines, and into the Balkan mountains.
-It occurs on calcareous rock faces, cliff crevices, and scree at elevations of 3,000–8,000 feet (900–2,400 m).
+The species occurs on calcareous rock faces, cliff crevices, and scree at elevations of 3,000-8,000 feet (900-2,400 m).

 Suggested Uses

-Planted in rock gardens, crevice gardens, alpine troughs, and wall tops, spaced 8–10 inches (20–25 cm) apart.
-Effective as edging along gravel paths and raised beds.
-The compact evergreen mound provides year-round structure.
+Planted in rock gardens, crevice gardens, alpine troughs, and wall tops, spaced 8-10 inches (20-25 cm) apart.
+Used as edging along gravel paths and raised beds.
+The compact evergreen mound gives year-round structure.
 Tolerates alkaline soil and coastal exposure.
+Not suited to heavy clay or wet conditions.

 How to Identify

-Identified by the very compact, low mound of dark green, fleshy linear leaves and dense white corymbs with asymmetric four-petalled flowers (outer petals larger).
-Distinguished from I. sempervirens (evergreen candytuft) by the much smaller stature (3–6 inches / 8–15 cm vs 6–12 inches / 15–30 cm), narrower leaves, and tighter cushion habit.
-Distinguished from Arabis species by the asymmetric petal arrangement.
+Identified by the very compact low mound of dark green fleshy linear leaves and dense white corymbs with asymmetric four-petaled flowers (outer petals larger).
+Separated from I. sempervirens (evergreen candytuft) by the much smaller stature (3-6 inches / 8-15 cm vs 6-12 inches / 15-30 cm), narrower leaves, and tighter cushion habit.
+Separated from Arabis species by the asymmetric petal arrangement.

 Appearance